stefanpsz/stefanpsz.github.io/_pages/about.md

 Between June 2018 and May 2020, he worked with <a href="https://www.nottingham.ac.uk/paincentre/people/dorothee.auer" target="_blank">Prof. Dorothee Auer</a> and Prof. Rob Dineen as Image Analyst and Imaging Database Architect using <a href="https://www.xnat.org/">XNAT.</a>

-He now works with <a href="https://www.nottingham.ac.uk/medicine/people/christopher.tench" target="_blank">Dr. Chris Tench</a> at the <a href="https://nottinghambrc.nihr.ac.uk" target="_blank">NIHR Nottingham Biomedical Research Centre</a> developing imaging-based predictive models in the context of Depression, Chronic Pain and others.
+He now works with <a href="https://www.nottingham.ac.uk/medicine/people/christopher.tench" target="_blank">Dr. Chris Tench</a> at the <a href="https://nottinghambrc.nihr.ac.uk" target="_blank">NIHR Nottingham Biomedical Research Centre</a> developing MRI-based analyses in Parkinson's Disease.